International Carduelan Society

 SoftEgg1.jpg (15673 bytes)SoftEgg2.jpg (14749 bytes)SoftEgg4.jpg (15037 bytes)SmallEeg1.jpg (18362 bytes)SmallEeg6.jpg (14820 bytes)

 Soft shell egg in comparison to a normal egg.
-One of my Red Siskin hens laid a very small egg (about 10 mm) Normal size egg is about 17 - 18 mm long.
+One of the Red Siskin hens laid a very small egg (about 10 mm) Normal size egg is about 17 - 18 mm long.
 It is always the first egg of the season and in one case the egg was fertile and the young hatched.
 (The other two eggs are Himalayan Greenfinch & a Red Siskins egg)

 AMegpie10.jpg (64973 bytes) AMegpie8.jpg (57369 bytes) AMegpie9.jpg (61316 bytes) AMegpie7.jpg (61019 bytes) AMegpie6.jpg (79041 bytes)